 The key to understanding laser therapy is to take into account that you can’t naturally grow hair where there are no active follicles.
 Laser therapy uses the energy of diodes exposed to cellular mitochondria, stimulating the hair cellular growth and helps reverse the effects of miniaturization.
 It’s a 100% safe and painless treatment that extends the hair’s growth cycle, preventing follicles from going into the resting phase in which they stop growing.
 The cool laser light heals cell damage, resolves scalp problems, and stimulates new hair growth.
 By improving the size, thickness, and health of hair follicles, laser therapy enhances the quality of your growing hair.
 In technical terms, LLLT uses infrared light from laser diodes to stimulate wound healing, mitochondrial DNA, and cytokine secretion.

-LLLT can compound the hair-growth effects of Minoxidil, or can stimulate new growth while Propecia blocks the production of DHT.
+LLLT can compound the hair-growth effects of Minoxidil, or can stimulate new growth.
 After an FUE or FUT hair-transplant procedure, laser therapy promotes healing and improves blood flow in the scalp.
 These benefits can help prevent scarring and improve the outcome of surgery.

 Benefits of Laser Therapy